crazy-max/docker-allhands2-buildx-bake/slides/index.md

 # Thanks for your time!

+* :newspaper: Slides and demo available [on GitHub](https://github.com/crazy-max/docker-buildx-bake-demo)
 * :test_tube: Bake is still experimental but please give us [your feedback](https://github.com/docker/buildx/issues) if you want to use it!
-* :newspaper: Slides and demo available [on GitHub](https://github.com/crazy-max/docker-buildx-bake-demo)
+* :rocket: A GitHub Action is already available: https://github.com/docker/bake-action
 * :whale: Check out [Diun project](https://github.com/crazy-max/diun) as a complete example of using bake

 <!-- The design of bake is in very early stages and we are looking for feedback from users -->